chavacava/chavacava.github.io/_posts/2022-03-01-testing-is-bad.md

 JML specifications follow the _design-by-contract_ paradigm establishing _preconditions_ that must hold to successfully call a method (the `requires` annotations in the code) and _postconditions_ the method must hold at the end of its execution (`ensures`)

-The beauty of this is that once JML specifications are written, you can run tools that will **statically** (i.e. without executing your code) check that method implementations respect the spec.
+The beauty of this is that once JML specifications are written, you can run tools that will **statically** (i.e. without executing your code!) check that method implementations respect the spec.

 While some researchers claim that formal methods are a replacement for testing, a more pragmatic approach is to see them as complementary tools.

 ## Test, test, and test
 Well not sure you can forget tests... formal methods are not mainstream and even with them it seems that we will need testing.
-So lets write better tests to catch more bugs (we know they are there)!
+So let's write better tests to catch more bugs (we know they are there)!

-We are, in average, not so good at writing tests.
+We are, on average, not so good at writing tests.
 Why?
 Well there are many factors:
 some studies highlight differences in the mindset of _programmer_ and _tester_ roles and the difficulty we have to incarnate both;